jacobemcken/jacobemcken.github.io/_posts/2004-07-24-debian-sarge-on-ibm-x40-howto-part-4-wireless.md

 Well I didn't get any errors... now I have to figure out how this works :)
 Step 2... test that it is actually working.

-dmesg dosn't detect any new ahrdware when I load the modules, so I don't think that it is working?!
+`dmesg` dosn't detect any new hardware when I load the modules, so I don't think that it is working?!